The History of Community United Methodist Church.

 Methodism flourished in it’s new environment.
 By 1942, 2000 persons arrived for Easter worship.
 Three services were held every Sunday and 900 children participated in Sunday School.
 Space was in short supply.
 In 1954, Dr. Karl Moore led the congregation to build the many rooms of the 82nd Street building.
 They house the Religious and Weekday education programs that are our hallmark fifty years later.
 Almost 2,000 children have received their early childhood education at Community Church.
 Another 1,500 children have gotten a head start on the next grade through Summer School.

 The largely European-American attendance of the church peaked in 1962 and then followed many other churches of New York City with a long period of decline.
 Most churches died when neighborhoods changed.
 Rev. Austin Armitstead emphasized how the church must always reflect the peoples of the community.
 The emphasis on “community” saved the Community United Methodist Church.
 We determined to look like the neighborhood and growth returned — in the English ministry and new ones emerging!
 1995 through 2009 saw continued growth and change for the English ministry with Dr. Ronald D. Tompkins as pastor, and his liberal passion on justice issues and conservative passion on theology.
-Beginning in 2010 the English ministry has continued to reach out in Jackson Heights under the leadership of Pastor Delois Davis.
+Beginning in 2010 the English ministry continued to reach out in Jackson Heights under the leadership of Reverend Delois Davis.
+A monthly feeding ministry has flourished, and a revived men’s group has spearheaded yearly events for the congregation and community.

 Chinese Ministry Starts